iris-hep/iris-hep.github.io/pages/docs/reimbursement.md

 ### Forms for reimbursement

   **Please ignore this section for now.
-It will be discussed on the last day of the school itself.**
+It will be discussed on the last day of the school/workshop itself.**

 There are two relevant forms for travel reimbursement: